vmware-archive/dependency-labeler/README.md

 #### Image

-deplab accept as input an image stored in the local registry (tags, sha, or image id are all valid options).
+deplab accepts as input an image stored in the local registry (tags, sha, or image id are all valid options).
 One and only one of `--image` or `--image-tar` have to be used when invoking deplab.

 #### Image tarball

-deplab accept as input an image stored in tar format (e.g. the output of `docker save ...` or of a concourse task).
+deplab accepts as input an image stored in tar format (e.g. the output of `docker save ...` or of a concourse task).
 One and only one of `--image` or `--image-tar` have to be used when invoking deplab.

 #### Additional sources